tamberg/esp32-weather-led/README.md

   }
   ```

-- Consider using an online JSON pretty printer
+- Consider using a JSON online validator to prettify
 - Find the weather condition, e.g. the object with _"id": 500_
 - Note that this object is placed at index _0_ of the _"weather"_ array